MATH 2121: Linear Algebra

 Learning outcomes

-- Use basic mathematical proof techniques to prove or disprove certain claims (e.g. prove or disprove whether a given set of objects constitutes a vector space).
+- Use basic mathematical proof techniques to prove or disprove certain claims (e.g., prove or disprove whether a given set of objects constitutes a vector space).

 Course topics

-- Unit 1: Systems of Linear Equations
+- Unit 1: Linear Systems of Equations

-- Unit 2: Matrices and Determinants
+- Unit 2: Matrix Operations, Inverse, and Determinants

 - Unit 3: Vector Spaces

-- Unit 4: Inner Product Spaces
+- Unit 4: Dot Product and Cross Product

-- Unit 5: Linear Transformations, Eigenvalues and Eigenvectors
+- Unit 5: Eigenvectors and Linear Transformations

 Required text and materials